 - Technology can also be deployed to deploy a sensor-enabled system to connect, manage, and remotely monitor the materials, bath sampling, temperature, and operational status of each aluminum processing pot.

-Go to Market Charts Marketing – Account Based Marketing Technology Market Map
+Go to Market Charts for Marketing – Account Based Marketing Technology Market Map

 The Account Based Marketing Technology Map identifies vendors for each of the account based marketing activities .

-Go to Market Charts Marketing – Marketing Budgets as a Percent of Revenue
+Go to Market Charts for Marketing – Marketing Budgets as a Percent of Revenue

 - Gartner found that in 2014, marketing budgets were over 10% of revenues.